Anastasia Philipps (born Kobzeva)

 prof_pic.jpg

 I hold a joint Research Master’s degree in Clinical Linguistics (EMCL+) and a Bachelor’s degree in Computational Linguistics from NRU HSE.
-Apart from the PhD, my research experience includes working as a research assistant at the Center for Language and Brain at NRU HSE and the Eye-Tracking and Language Processing Lab at CUNY.
+My research experience also includes working as a research assistant at the Center for Language and Brain at NRU HSE and the Eye-Tracking and Language Processing Lab at CUNY.
 In my research, I am committed to adhering to open science practices.

 Selected publications